metechmohit/Govt-Scheme-Search/README.md

    ```

 ### Usage
-- **Launch the application**: Open your web browser and visit `http://localhost:8501` or the URL provided by Streamlit after running the command.
+- **Launch the application**: Open your web browser and visit `http://localhost:8501` or the URL `https://govt-scheme-search.streamlit.app/`
 - **Input a URL or Upload a File**: Enter the URL of a government scheme article or upload a `.txt` file with multiple URLs.
 - **Interact and Query**: After processing URLs, use the text input field to ask specific questions about the schemes.
 The system will respond based on the content it has processed.
 - **View Embeddings and Summaries**: Check the sidebar and main display area for results and summaries.